 - A remote shutter release cable with a lock.
 A cheap remote that you can’t do without if you shoot long exposure work.
 Any remote shutter release will work, and I always bring this with me if the batteries of my wireless remote have died.

-- An external field monitor for comfortable shooting of architectural work without crawling underneath the camera all the time.
+- An Marshall¤Electronics M-CT7 7″ Portable Camera Top Field Monitor With Battery Plate/Battery/Charger” target=”_blank” rel=”noopener”>external field monitor for comfortable shooting of architectural work without crawling underneath the camera all the time.
 A must if you don’t want to break your back and compose accurate images.
 Or even better yet (and I’m going to purchase this one myself): The Camranger is a great device that can do anything the field monitor can do and far more by connecting it to your iPad or iPhone and control your camera wirelessly!
 PS: no need to buy an external monitor or Camranger device if you’re going for the Canon 6D since it has a built in wifi option that enables you to connect wirelessly with your iPhone, iPad or Android device!

 - Wacom Intuos Tablet I can’t edit properly and accurately without this wonderful tablet: if you edit on pixel size, which is a must if you want to create award-winning architectural photos, then this is the tool you need.
 It’s far more inaccurate and unnatural with a normal mouse.
 Be sure to choose the medium size version which is perfect for sketching with a natural feel.

-- Backpacks: I use a the Fstop Loka backpack and I have to say I’ve never had a backpack that sits better on my back than this one.
+- Backpacks: I use the Fstop Loka backpack and the F-stop Satori EXP V2 which is a bit larger than the Loka and I have to say I’ve never had backpacks that sit better on my back than those two backpacks.
 My older Lowepro Prorunner x450 AW , that you can use rolling with the wheels and the trolley handle or just carry on your back for maximum flexibility on my international trips (it’s also airline carry-on compatible) and larger projects, is something that’s collecting dust right now.

 - or I use my smaller Lowepro Prorunner 200 AW when I just go out shooting nearby with my photographic friends.